felselva/mathc/README.md

 # Float

-Every structure and function uses `float`, because it is the most used value on 2D and 3D programming with OpenGL.
+Every structure and function uses `float`, because it is the most used type on 2D and 3D programming with OpenGL.

 # 4D vectors and Quaternions

 Their structures are the same, however they have different functions.

+# Matrices

+Matrices are 4×4.

 # Easing Functions